5 Best Non-toxic and Natural Candles for Pregnancy

 The soft aroma and crackling sound of a wooden wick when the candle is burning help create a calm ambiance in a room.

 Is wax melts okay to use while pregnant?

 If you do not want to burn candles when pregnant, you can use wax melt to make your home smell good or relax.
 The ingredients of wax melts decide whether they are safe to use during pregnancy or not.

 If the wax melt is made of paraffin wax and scented with artificial fragrance, then they are not safe to use during pregnancy.
 This is because wax melt with paraffin contains benzene which is not safe to inhale during pregnancy.

-But if you use beeswax, soy wax, or coconut wax-based wax melt, which are scented with essential oils, then they are safer to use during pregnancy.
+But if you use beeswax, soy wax, based wax melt, which are scented with essential oils, then they are safer to use during pregnancy.

 The great thing about wax melt is that they are soot-free ( do not provoke coughing, asthma, or any lung issues), flame-free, environmentally friendly, and safe for pets if you have them around.

 There is no scientific evidence of candles being harmful to pregnant women or causing birth defects as low concentration of chemicals and shorter duration of exposure.